ISISNeutronMuon/p4pillon/docs/quick_start.md

     [...]
 }
 ```
-The value has been limited to 10, the alarm severity has been updated to a value of 2 (i.e. MAJOR), and the timestamp has been set.
+The value has been limited to 10, the alarm severity has been updated to a value of 2 (i.e. MAJOR), and the timestamp has been updated appropriately.